MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md

 > public CoreWebView2 [CoreWebView2](#corewebview2)

 Returns null until initialization has completed.
 See the WebView2 class documentation for an initialization overview.

-After initialization is finished this property will only ever become null again when the control is Disposed.
+##### Exceptions
+* `InvalidOperationException` Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.

+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### CreationProperties